google/rune/g3doc/rune_reference.md

 ## Iterators

-## Generators
+## Transformers

-In short, generators are compile-time interpreted Rune functions that create new code or modify existing code.
-All Rune relationships are written in Rune using generators, which are able to modify both the parent and child classes.
+In short, transformers are compile-time interpreted Rune functions that create new code or modify existing code.
+All Rune relationships are written in Rune using transformers, which are able to modify both the parent and child classes.

-The full Rune language is available to be interpreted in code generators, and the full Rune database representing code is available to generators to modify in any way.
+The full Rune language is available to be interpreted in code transformers, and the full Rune database representing code is available to transformers to modify in any way.

-Examples of cool capabilities generators enable include:
+Examples of cool capabilities transformers enable include:

 * Writing relationships in Rune, which cannot be done using templates or inheritance.